alonsoir/kafkaStreaming/README.md

 	I use fish shell, so i have to invoke the script provided in gist to change jdk properly.

 	Or be sure to compile the project with jdk 1.8 and scala 2.11.X.

+	A recurrent problem happened when i tried to go to any declaration, imports missing.
+	The way to solve it is to change name variable in build.sbt file.
+	There were a name different from the name project, Chapter9.
+It MUST be the same that name project.

 # LINKS